Elegy XIX: To His Mistress Going to Bed: Erotic imagery and metaphor

 Donne's metaphysical conceit also dabbles in gendered power dynamics of early modern England.
 Ilona Bell suggests that "If the woman is [the speaker's] kingdom and his empire, he is her king and emperor, reveling unabashedly in his masculine dominion over her”, which suggests that Donne's speaker takes a position of superiority and governance over his mistress.
-However, it is important to note that without the "new-found-land", AKA the mistress, Donne's speaker would not be a king.
+However, without the "new-found-land", AKA the mistress, Donne's speaker would not be a king.
 As much as the mistress needs the speaker, the speaker needs the mistress.
 This is also reverent in the last lines of the poem, "To teach thee, I am naked first, why then/What needst thou have more covering then a man?"
 (47–8); Donne's speaker removes his clothes to guide, or teach, his mistress; however, since he is naked first, he places himself in a place of vulnerability.
 Bell notes that "male domination [was] fundamental to Donne's poetic and cultural inheritance.
 Not surprisingly, therefore, Donne's poems acknowledge the sexual stereotypes and gender hierarchy that subordinated early modern women to men...; however, his poems also dramatise the ways in which Donne challenged... the patriarchal polity and society into which [he was] born and died”.
 By supplying the reader with a metaphysical conceit that places the speaker over his mistress, but in a way that obviously shows his dependence on her, as well as providing an open-ended scenario where the man is either guiding his mistress into nudity or left vulnerable as she remains clothed, Bell's theory is supported.